w3c/wai-curricula/content/designer/multimedia-and-animations.md

 Students should be able to

-* identify accessibility requirements for the different types of multimedia content, such as audio descriptions for visual information, captions, transcripts, and sign languages
+* identify accessibility requirements for the different types of multimedia content, such as audio descriptions of visual information, captions, transcripts, and sign languages
 * define the following alternatives to multimedia content:
   * audio descriptions; descriptions to adequately get the visual information needed to understand the content
   * captions; text versions of the speech and non-speech audio information needed to understand the content
   * text transcripts; text that provides an alternative to visual and audio information
   * sign language; the native language of some deaf people
 * design mechanisms for controlling the volume of audio that plays automatically for more than 3 seconds
-* design mechanisms for pausing, stopping, or hiding any content that blinks, moves, or auto-updates, for example audio descriptions, captions, transcripts, and sign language
+* design mechanisms to pause, stop, or hide alternatives to multimedia content that blink, move, or auto-update
-* design mechanisms to provide alternatives for multimedia content, including audio descriptions, captions, transcripts, and sign language
+* design the placement and user experience of alternatives for multimedia content, including audio descriptions, captions, transcripts, and sign language
 * design mechanisms to turn on and off audio descriptions, captions, transcripts, and sign language
 * design player controls that:
   * have descriptive names